Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Abstract

 \section{Abstract}

-Unsupervised representation learning is an important challenge in computer vision, with self-supervised learning methods recently closing the gap to supervised representation learning.
+Recent progress in self-supervised learning has demonstrated promising results in multiple visual tasks.
 An important ingredient in high-performing self-supervised methods is the use of data augmentation by training models to place different augmented views of the same image nearby in embedding space.
-However, commonly used augmentation pipelines treat images holistically, disregarding the semantic relevance of parts of an image—e.g. a subject vs. a background—which can lead to the learning of spurious correlations.
+However, commonly used augmentation pipelines treat images holistically, ignoring the semantic relevance of parts of an image—e.g. a subject \textit{vs}. a background—which can lead to the learning of spurious correlations.
 Our work addresses this problem by investigating a class of simple, yet highly effective “background augmentations", which encourage models to focus on semantically-relevant content by discouraging them from focusing on image backgrounds.
-Background augmentations lead to substantial improvements (+1-2\% on ImageNet-1k) in performance across a spectrum of state-of-the art self-supervised methods (MoCov2, BYOL, SwAV) on a variety of tasks, allowing us to reach within 0.3\% of supervised performance.
-We also demonstrate that background augmentations improve robustness to a number of out of distribution settings, including natural adversarial examples, the backgrounds challenge, adversarial attacks, and ReaL ImageNet.
+Through a systematic investigation, we show that background augmentations lead to substantial improvements in performance across a spectrum of state-of-the-art self-supervised methods (\moco, BYOL, SwAV) on a variety of tasks, e.g. $\sim+$1-2\% gains on ImageNet, enabling performance on par with the supervised baseline.
+Further, we find the improvement in limited-labels settings is even larger (up to 4.2\%).
+Background augmentations also improve robustness to a number of distribution shifts, including natural adversarial examples, ImageNet-9, adversarial attacks, ImageNet-Renditions.
+We also make progress in completely unsupervised saliency detection, in the process of generating saliency masks used for background augmentations.